Before you configure SAML on Tableau Server, make sure your environment meets the requirements.

 Password protection requirements are as follows:

 - The PKCS#1 RSA key file cannot be password protected.

-- To use a password-protected key file, you must configure SAML with a RSA PKCS#8 file.
-Note that a PKCS#8 file with a null password is not supported.
+To use a password-protected key file, you must configure SAML with a RSA PKCS#8 file.
+Note: A PKCS#8 file with a null password is not supported.

 IdP account that supports SAML 2.0 or later.
 You need an account with an external identity provider.
 Some examples are PingFederate, SiteMinder, and Open AM.

 IdP provider that supports import and export of XML metadata.
 Although a manually created metadata file might work, Tableau Technical Support cannot assist with generating the file or troubleshooting it.